Rolls-Royce BR700: Pearl 15

-The Pearl engine was developed in Dahlewitz from the BR700 with Advance2 technologies.
+The Pearl 15 (BR700-710D) engine was developed in Dahlewitz from the BR700 with Advance2 technologies.

 EASA certification was applied for on 28 February 2015.

 It made its first ground run in 2015, type tests in 2016, and flight tests in 2017.

 Six test engines logged over 6,000 cycles on 2,000 test hours.

-The test program included lightning strike, water ingestion, ice, and -40 °C cold-start testing.
+The test program included lightning strike, water ingestion, ice, and -40 C cold-start testing.

 EASA certification was granted on 28 February 2018 and it was unveiled on 28 May 2018.

 It was undergoing flight tests in May 2018 for an end of 2019 planned entry into service aboard the Bombardier Global Express 5500 and 6500 developments.

 It should have logged 10,000 hours by then.

 Its layout is similar to the BR725, with the same stage count and 24 titanium fan blades.

 Its fan has a 48.5 in diameter.

 The enhanced 3-stage LP turbine with advanced high temperature materials, advanced segments and seals allow for higher pressures and temperatures and the new low emissions cooled combustor includes a new tiled combustion chamber.

 Its core uses advanced nickel alloys and ceramic coatings, includes a new 10-stage HP compressor with 6 titanium blisks and a new 2-stage HP turbine with enhanced aerodynamics and blade cooling, enhanced segments and seals.

 Its overall pressure ratio attains 43:1 and its bypass ratio 4.8:1.

 The HP compressor ratio rises to 24:1.

 It delivers up to 9% more thrust with 15,125 lbf and a 7% TSFC improvement while being 2 decibels quieter.

 Health monitoring should improve on the BR710 99.97% dispatch reliability which is logging one unplanned engine removal per 100,000 hours while the BR715 is approaching zero unplanned removals.

 Pearl 700

-The Pearl 700 will power the Gulfstream G700, a stretch of the previous G650, and the G800, with more range than the G650ER.
+The Pearl 700 (BR700-730) powers the Gulfstream G700, a stretch of the previous G650, and the G800, with more range than the G650ER.

 Evolved from the BR725 with a similar architecture plus a fourth low-pressure turbine stage and a 2 in larger, 51.8 in blisk fan, its bypass ratio is higher than 6.5:1 and its overall pressure ratio should exceed 50:1.

-It should provide 18,250 lbf of thrust, 3-5% better thrust specific fuel consumption than the BR725 variant powering the Gulfstream G650, reduced emissions and lower noise.
+It nominally provide 18,250 lbf of thrust, 3-5% improved thrust specific fuel consumption than the BR725 variant powering the Gulfstream G650, reduced emissions and lower noise.